kathysledge/smig/docs/guides/multi-environment.md

 ## CI/CD integration

+Automating migrations in your deployment pipeline ensures schema changes are applied consistently.
+Here are examples for popular CI platforms.

 ### GitHub Actions

-Automated migrations on merge to main:
+This workflow applies migrations automatically when code is merged to main:

 ```yaml
 # .github/workflows/deploy.yml